luojy95/CS598PS_project/README.md

 -------------

     1. Down Load either dataset
+    2. If using LyftDataset, run utils/pre_process_LyftDataset.py
-    2. Run the train_classification.py/train_segmentation.py, remember to set the preprocess tag to True.
+    3. Run the model/train_classification.py or model/train_segmentation.py, remember to set the preprocess tag to True at the first time.
-    3. The model will be saved at the same directory as the script
+    4. The model will be saved at the same directory as the script